-- 6.5.7 All of the supply options included within the least cost plan are consistent with those included in the preferred plan, however, in terms of demand management, metering and leakage options, there are some notable differences: - In the Strategic Resource Zone the least cost plan does not include the following options which are included in the preferred plan: WR659c, WR516h1, WR516h2, WR520c and WR511g.
-However, the least cost plan includes option WR516, which is not included in the preferred plan.
-All other options in this zone are the same in both the preferred plan and least cost plan. - In the Carlisle Resource Zone Same the least cost plan does not include the following options which are included in the preferred plan: WR511a and WR685a.
+- 6.5.4 The preferred supply option included within the preferred plan is not included in the least cost plan.
+There are three additional supply options included in this plan (WR105a1, WR106b, WR102f).
+In terms of demand management, metering and leakage options, there are some notable differences: - In the Strategic Resource Zone, the least cost plan does not include the following options which are included in the preferred plan: WR659c, WR516h1, WR516h2, WR520c and WR511g.
+However, the least cost plan includes option WR516, and WR669a, which are not included in the preferred plan. other options in this zone are the same in both the preferred plan and least cost plan. - In the Carlisle Resource Zone, the least cost plan does not include the following options which are included in the preferred plan: WR511a and WR685a.
 All other options in this zone are the same in both the preferred plan and least cost plan. - In the North Eden Resource Zone, the least cost plan does not include the following options which are included in the preferred plan: WR603b and WR619b.
 However, the least cost plan includes options WR502b, WR520b and WR677b, which are not included in the preferred plan.
-All other options in this zone are the same in both the preferred plan and least cost plan. - Reflecting the above, the overall range of significant effects associated with the least cost plan is anticipated to be similar to that of the preferred plan, albeit the quantum of some effects would be slightly different (e.g. total tonnes of embodied carbon/operational carbon emissions/reductions), however, these would remain of a similar magnitude.
-Given that the same supply options feature in both the preferred plan and the least cost plan, the effects associated with the supply options in the least cost plan would be the same as those in the preferred plan.
-The differences in the selected demand management, leakage and efficiency options included in the least cost plan compared to that of the preferred plan would result in a demand saving of just over 6MI/d less than that of the preferred plan, however, the overall total would remain significant at 285MI/d. - As such, the least cost plan has been assessed as having overall significant positive effects across several of the SEA objectives (mainly associated with the operational phase of options) including water quantity (SEA Objective 5), carbon emissions (SEA Objective 9) (both of which would be associated with demand reductions), climate resilience (SEA Objective 10), economy (SEA Objective 11) (it is also noted that significant positive effects on SEA Objective 11 would be associated with the capital investment required for construction/implementation), human health and well-being (SEA Objective 13) and water resource use (SEA Objective 14) associated with the improved resilience and adaptability to the effects of climate change, the contribution to population and economic growth, health and wellbeing and sustainable water resource provision and reduction in water use (through demand management measures) and associated reduction in carbon emissions that the plan would result in during operation. - 6.5.10 However, reflecting the scale of construction/implementation of the options in the least cost plan, significant negative effects were identified against air quality (SEA Objective 8), greenhouse gas emissions (SEA Objective 9) and resource use (SEA Objective 15), associated with the required vehicle movements, material use and potential waste generation and embodied/construction carbon emissions that the implementation of the plan would result in.
+All other options in this zone are the same in both the preferred plan and least cost plan. - 6.5.5 Overall, the range of significant effects associated with the least cost plan is anticipated to be similar to that of the preferred plan, however, there are some notable differences: - The three supply options in the least cost plan, compared to the supply option included in the preferred plan, would result in a cumulative capacity of 28.54Ml/d, 3.54Ml/d greater than the preferred plan. - The differences in the selected demand management, leakage and efficiency options included in the least cost plan compared to that of the preferred plan would result in a demand saving of just over 4MI/d less than that of the preferred plan, however, the overall total would remain significant at 287MI/d. - 6.5.6 Reflecting these changes, the least cost plan has been assessed as having overall significant positive effects across several of the SEA objectives (mainly associated with the operational phase of options) including water quantity (SEA Objective 5), carbon emissions (SEA Objective 9) (both of which would be associated with demand reductions), climate resilience (SEA Objective 10), economy (SEA Objective 11) (it is also noted that significant positive effects on SEA Objective 11 would be associated with the capital investment required for construction/implementation), human health and well-being (SEA Objective 13) and water resource use (SEA Objective 14) associated with the improved resilience and adaptability to the effects of climate change, the contribution to population and economic growth, health and wellbeing and sustainable water resource provision and reduction in water use (through demand management measures) and associated reduction in carbon emissions that the plan would result in during operation. - 6.5.7 However, reflecting the scale of construction/implementation of the options in the least cost plan, significant negative effects were identified against air quality (SEA Objective 8), greenhouse gas emissions (SEA Objective 9) and resource use (SEA Objective 15), associated with the required vehicle movements, material use and potential waste generation and embodied/construction carbon emissions that the implementation of the plan would result in.